prisma/prisma1/examples/data-modelling/README.md

 * When a `User` node gets deleted, all its related `Tweet` nodes will be deleted as well.

 * When a `Tweet` node gets deleted, it will simply be removed from the tweets list on the related `User` node.

+Note that `deleteMany` does not activate a cascade delete yet.
+This feature is being tracked [here](https://github.com/prismagraphql/prisma/issues/1936).

 ##### Default